Grading:

 |

 Note: Enlace Program course.
 Email Enlace Program Coordinator if interested in registering for the course at (enlaceprogram@evc.edu).
 This is a Community Centered class linking English 001A and the support course English 105.
-Students taking English 105, Reg ID 116107, are required to sign up for English 001A, Reg ID.
-116006.
+Students taking English 105, Reg ID 120106, are required to sign up for English 001A, Reg ID.
+120105.
 This is a traditional in-person, ON-CAMPUS class with scheduled meetings on the days and times listed above.
-Class may be web-enhanced using Canvas.
+Class may be web-enhanced using Canvas and/or other applications.
 For additional class-specific requirements, please email the course instructor.
+This is a ZTC (zero textbook cost) section.
+If there is a required textbook, you will be able to access it online for free.
+To find out more about these courses, visit www.evc.edu/zero-textbook-cost-ztc-courses

 |